Why I wrote this

 In retrospect, EE14ab as taught in the late 1980s must have been designed deliberately to drive students away from the major.
 It was taught by an adjunct professor early Monday mornings and late Tuesday evenings.
 I passed the class, but only barely.
 I was actually OK with the easier material involving the classic discrete components such as resistors, capacitors, and inductors, mainly because I previously had some introduction to circuits, but when we hit transistors, I was lost.
 The strange thing about this as a gatekeeping course was that many if not most of the students would never have to characterize a network of discrete components, including transistors, again.
 Even the later coursework that was in the analog/continuous domain like power electronics or waves and antenna was largely independent of the content of EE 14, and could have been taken without it.
 And EE 14 had nothing to do with any of the digital/discrete domain courses that we took for the rest of our time.
 When in another context I came across this manuscript on the role of poorly designed gatekeeping courses in STEM majors in reducing diversity, I thought of EE 14 immediately.

 Many classes were much better.
-I was very impressed with the required physics sequences, even though I didn’t do especially well.
+I was very impressed with the required physics sequences, even though I didn’t do as well as I would have liked.
 The freshman and sophomore physics sequences were extremely challenging, and my performance wasn’t much to write home about, but it was obvious that tremendous thought and effort went into them.
 Physics even had an ombudsman program with representatives from each TA sections invited to lunches every month to provide feedback.
 The instructors and TAs each quarter attended.
 I have never seen anything like it since, and quite frankly, can’t imagine doing anything similar at UCLA or my present institution, HKUST.
 In retrospect it seems amazing that people like Tom Prince, Robert McKeown, and Ricardo Gomez, to name a few, took a required physics sequence so seriously.
 And my TA my freshman year was actually a professor, Brad Filippone.

 Now that I teach large lecture courses, I’m not going to complain about anyone else’s lecture style.
 I’m not about to cast any stones.
 I know how difficult it is to teach a required lecture course that both holds the attention of undergraduates and actually seeks to teach something.
 In my experience, lectures seem to be entertaining or pedagogically useful, but rarely both.
 I put many of my own students to sleep.
 And my own study habits left much to be desired.
 Perhaps if I had been more diligent, paid attention during lecture, and started problem sets more than a day before they were due, I would have learned more.